Skip to main content

 How does Pre-Post Results work?

-Pre-Post Results uses a straightforward approach to measure feature impact:
+Pre-Post Results uses a straightforward approach to estimate feature impact:

 This method ensures we're comparing the same users before and after the feature rollout.